Everything you need to know about Apple TV+

-Set 600 years in the future in a decimated America where human beings have lost the power of sight and have retreated to a new Dark Ages, the drama boasts a big budget and will be hoping to appeal to Thrones fans looking for a new favourite show.
+Set 600 years in the future in a decimated America where human beings have lost the power of sight and have retreated to a new Dark Ages, the big-budget drama will be hoping to appeal to Thrones fans looking for a new favourite show.

 Still to come are new projects from creatives including Steven Spielberg, Oprah Winfrey and Jon M Chu, and Apple is promising new original shows every month.

-The service launches on November 1 and will cost £4.99 per month after a seven-day trial, allowing access for up to six family members.
+The service launched on Friday and will cost £4.99 per month after a seven-day trial, allowing access for up to six family members.

 One year of Apple TV+ is included when you buy a new iPhone, iPad, iPod Touch, Mac or Apple TV through the Apple TV app.